 Donate to the Stem Cell and Regenerative Medicine Center

 Your support will help continue the tradition of excellence in teaching, research, and public service.Make a Gift

 In an effort to build community and to strengthen and sustain its leadership in the companion fields of stem cell research and regenerative medicine, the University of Wisconsin-Madison in 2007 established the Stem Cell and Regenerative Medicine Center (SCRMC).

-Operated under the joint auspices of the University of Wisconsin School of Medicine and Public Health and the Graduate School, the center provides a bridge for those involved in stem cell research by combining existing campus programs in regenerative medicine and an interdisciplinary stem cell postdoctoral training program.
+Operating under the University of Wisconsin School of Medicine and Public Health, the center provides a bridge for those involved in stem cell research by combining existing campus programs in regenerative medicine and an interdisciplinary stem cell postdoctoral training program.
 It serves as the focal point for basic, pre-clinical and clinical research in stem cell biology and regenerative medicine, an emerging multidisciplinary field that is working to develop technologies to repair or replace diseased or defective tissues and organs.

-In May 2012, the SCRMC celebrated its five-year anniversary.
-Dr. Timothy Kamp, MD, PhD and Dr. Bill Murphy, PhD, serve as co-directors of the SRCMC.
+Timothy Kamp, MD, PhD, servews as the SCRMC director and Randolph Ashton, PhD, serves as as associate director.
 Under their leadership, the SCRMC continues to provide educational opportunities to undergraduate and graduate students and research collaborations for campus stem cell faculty.